MenneBos/skill-ovos-melody/README.md

 This skill plays a melody when you say "Hi Mycroft, get me a melody".

-'''
+'''python
-help dit is code
+def help dit is code
 '''